bioinfoheroes/Chrombus-XMBD/README.md

 ### (1) Construction of graph
   Each graph consists 128 vertices, and each vertex represents a chromatin segment derived from CTCF binding peaks.
 The node (vertex) attributes consist 14-dimensional chromatin features.
 The goal of the learning process is to generate the interactions among vertices, of which the labelling is based on Hi-C data (left panel).
 ### (2) Model architecture
    Chrombus is adopted from GAE architecture.
-The encoder consists of three edge convolution layers with embedded QKV attention mechanism and outputs embedding of dimensions 32, 16, and 32.
+The encoder consists of three edge convolution layers with embedded multi-head attention mechanism and outputs embedding of dimensions 32, 16, and 32.
 The decoder is implemented as a plain inner product (right panel).
 ## 2. Predicting known chromatin interactions and TAD with Chrombus
   Chrombus's predictions of genes related to chromatin 3D structures in GM12878 cell line, including the TADs located at IRF4, BACH, HOXD family, HLA family, HOXA family and the beta-globin locus.